GamingLizard9/dna-thingy/README.md

 If there are any inaccuracies (which is probable) please let me know!

+IMPORTANT NOTE: So I think it's broken, I'll remove this when fixed.
 ## Progress
 * Transcribing: Done
 * Translation: Done